websanco/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individuals-dashboard.md

 ![The Enriched Profiles panel presents the total number of individuals who have been enriched.](./individuals-dashboard/images/02.png)

-An individual is considered enriched any time an attribute is associated with that individual; for example, when you [sync contact data from DXP](../connecting-data-sources/scoping-sites-and-individuals-using-properties.md#syncing-contacts-to-a-property), or if additional contact data is added (e.g. [adding Salesforce contact data](../../connecting-data-sources/adding-a-salesforce-data-source.md)).
+An individual is considered enriched any time an attribute is associated with that individual; for example, when you [sync contact data from DXP](../../connecting-data-sources/scoping-sites-and-individuals-using-properties.md#syncing-contacts-to-a-property), or if additional contact data is added (e.g. [adding Salesforce contact data](../../connecting-data-sources/adding-a-salesforce-data-source.md) or [adding CSV contact data](../../connecting-data-sources/adding-a-csv-data-source.md)).

 ## Active Individuals